Knowledge

 Two-High Rolling Mills: These mills are versatile and widely used in various industries for mixing and milling high-viscosity pastes.
 They offer high surface contact with the cooled rollers, maintaining low temperatures during dispersion work.
 However, the large exposed surface on the rollers can lead to volatile loss.

 Three-High Rolling Mills: This design is more efficient in terms of continuous operation and ease of use.
-The middle roll's opposite rotation direction ensures that the drive direction does not change between passes, reducing downtime and increasing productivity.
-This setup is particularly beneficial for applications requiring continuous processing.
+The opposite direction of rotation of the central roller ensures that the drive direction does not change between passes, reducing downtime and increasing productivity.
+This configuration is particularly beneficial for applications requiring continuous processing.

 3. Applications